idkaaa/cs-6750-hci-sp22-public/required-readings/shared-notes-2019/source/Week 09 - Experiments and Evaluation.md

 - Within-subjects is also called _repeated measures_, because the measurements on each test condition are repeated for each participant
 - For a between-subjects design, a separate group of participants is used for each test condition

-## Heuristic evaluation of user interfaces
+## Heuristic Evaluation Of User Interfaces

-- Nielsen, J., & Molich, R. (1990, March).
-[Heuristic evaluation of user interfaces](https://pdfs.semanticscholar.org/501e/496146b04f42e3e6a49aabd29fb909083007.pdf).
-In _Proceedings of the SIGCHI Conference on Human Factors in Computing Systems_ (pp. 249-256).
+> Nielsen, J., & Molich, R. (1990, March).
+Heuristic evaluation of user interfaces.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (pp. 249-256).
 ACM.

 Topic: individual evaluators could only identify about 20-50% of usability problems.
 Aggregated evaluations from several evaluators seem to do better.